science-en-poche/yelandur/API.md

 ##### `GET`

-`GET /exps` returns the array of all experiments with only public data (which is everything, for now):
+`GET /exps` returns the array of all experiments, only including public data (which is everything, for now):

 ```json
 {